zanattabruno/5G_OAI-Free5GC/README.md

 ## Project Description

 This tutorial shows how to deploy a 5G environment for simulating RAN split in RU (Radio Unit), DU (Data Unit) and CU (Control Unit) using l2NFAPI simulator from Open Air interface connected into 5g core from free5gcore.
 This work is ongoing.
-The primary goal of this implementation is to homologate if an environment (Hardware, SO, Container solution) can run Free 5G and Openair based 5G Network.
+The primary goal of this implementation is to homologate if an environment (Hardware, SO, Container solution etc.) can run Free 5G and Openair based 5G Network.

 For more information:
 * [free5gc](https://www.free5gc.org/)